AlexsLemonade/refinebio-processor-documentation/salmon.md

 test steps:
 - calls `prepare_dotsra_job` with a file that doesn't exist
+    - creates all prerequisites for the salmon pipeline to be run including:
+        - ProcessorJob
+        - Sample
+        - OriginalFiles
+        - OrganismIndex
+    - uses an RSA file when creating the OriginalFile
 - passes the created base job to `salmon.salmon()` which runs the entire pipeline
-- asserts that job context was created
+- asserts that `job_context` was created
 - asserts that the `job.success` is false

 ### `test_salmon_quant_one_sample_double_reads`